CultivateHQ/cultivateHQ.com/source/posts/2017-11-14-genserver-call-timeouts.html.md

 ## Forcing a time-out

-In the accompanying code we have a [](https://github.com/CultivateHQ/elixir_call_timeouts/blob/master/lib/timesout.ex) which is designed to time-out if you call `yawn` with a value greater than 99 (milliseconds).
+In the accompanying code we have a GenServer, [Timesout](https://github.com/CultivateHQ/elixir_call_timeouts/blob/master/lib/timesout.ex), which is designed to time-out if you call `yawn` with a value greater than 99 (milliseconds).
 Note that the default time-out is 5 seconds, but life is too short to wait that long.

 ```elixir
   @timeout 100